EMC China Lab

 Key Updates:

-Sellers of electronic and electrical products destined for Europe should note that all products under directive requirements must provide CE-RoHS and CE-emc certifications.
+Sellers of electronic and electrical products destined for Europe shoULd note that all products under directive requirements must provide CE-RoHS and CE-emc certifications.
 Sellers can check in the compliance center whether their products require uploading these qualifications.

 Starting November 25, 2024 (based on the seller backend display time), non-compliant products will be delisted.
 Products with valid certifications should upload them promptly.
 Sellers without relevant qualifications must act immediately to avoid delisting and disruptions to Black Friday sales.